espressif/esp-idf/docs/en/api-guides/freertos-smp.rst

   not done so already.
 Furthermore, ``float`` cannot be used in interrupt service routines.

-:ref:`task-deletion`: Task deletion behavior has been backported from FreeRTOS v9.0.0 and modified to be SMP compatible.
+`Task Deletion`_: Task deletion behavior has been backported from FreeRTOS v9.0.0 and modified to be SMP compatible.
 Task memory will be freed immediately when :cpp:func:`vTaskDelete` is called to delete a task that is not currently running and not pinned to the other core.
 Otherwise, freeing of task memory will still